Utkarsh1504/DSA-Java/lessons/flowchart.md

 Decision making is a process of making a choice based on the available options. we have decision box, it kind of looks like a kite shape.

-so lets see an example:
+so let's see an example:

-- check whether number is Odd or even
+- check whether a number is odd or even
-- Find largest of three numbers
+- Find the largest of three numbers

 ## **Understanding Loops**

 So let suppose we have to print numbers from 1 to n. then how do we do it?
-Obivously we will start from 1 and then after priting 1 we have to think the next number of the sequence, so we'll basically add 1 in the previous number and we'll get the next number, this process will keep repeating until we reach n. and when we reach n then we have to check that we don't write the number which comes after the n.
+Obviously we will start from 1 and then after printing 1 we have to think of the next number of the sequence, so we'll basically add 1 in the previous number and we'll get the next number, this process will keep repeating until we reach n. and when we reach n then we have to check that we don't write the number which comes after the n.
 Here you will see you are repeating the process and a loop is formed.

 eg: